 If you make Florence your base, find the best accommodation for your trip!

 - Luxury Hotels in Florence: For the ultimate luxury hotel, check out rates at Florence´s Four Season.
-This hotel chain knows how to impress and it seems, that it does a great job in Florence, too.
+This hotel chain knows how to impress, and it seems that it does a great job in Florence, too.
 Click here to get more information on the rates.

 - Mid-Range Hotels in Florence: This mid-range hotel is located close to the Boboli Gardens and the Piazzale Michelangelo.
 It offers free parking.
 Check out the rates for the Park Palace in Florence.

-- Budget Hotels in Florence: The Plus Florence is a hostel that is located near some of the main attractions and you can book dorms or private rooms.
+- Budget Hotels in Florence: The Plus Florence is a hostel near some of the main attractions, and you can book dorms or private rooms.
 Find out more about the hotel by clicking here.

-- If you prefer staying at an Airbnb, first-time users can save money with using my link.
+- If you prefer staying at an Airbnb, first-time users can save money by using my link.

 Florence Day Trip to Pisa

-Once you arrive, your first stop should be the Leaning Tower of Pisa.
+You can get to Pisa from Florence by either train or car, but I don’t recommend going by car.
+Train tickets are quite cheap, and the trains run frequently.
+By train, you’ll be in Pisa within the hour.Once you arrive, your first stop should be the Leaning Tower of Pisa.
 It is located in the Piazza del Duomo, and you can actually climb to the top (there are 400 steps) for 18 euros.
 It’s best to visit here between April and the end of September, even October.
-Make sure to buy your tickets in advance, and get skip-the-line tickets.
+Make sure to buy your tickets in advance and get skip-the-line tickets.